jdjakub/phd-thesis/ch-analysis.md

 ### Unix as a Programming System
 How do we analyse Unix as a programming system?
 Unix is one big system managing many smaller processes.
 To the extent that *other* programming systems are implemented as Unix processes, Unix functions as a meta-system supporting subordinate programming systems.
 Thus there are always *two* levels to programming in the Unix Paradigm: the "large" scope and the "small" scope.
 In both of these, *state* consists of both core and files thanks to the Volatility Split.
 However, the two levels emphasise these to different degrees.

 At the large scope, it seems appropriate to describe the filesystem as the primary "state" of the Unix system.
 There is, of course, nontrivial state in core such as the currently running processes and bookkeeping information for them, which will be lost if the system is restarted.
 Nevertheless, from its own perspective, the "important data" for users all lives in the filesystem; what happens to be running at any given time in core is merely instrumental.^[C.f.
-Consequence\ 2: if a data structure was important, the programmer would have written code to save it to a file!]
+Few Things To Save: if a data structure was important, the programmer would have written code to save it to a file!]
 The agent of *change* at the large scope is the kernel, and the primitive "instructions" are the system calls used to write to files and change the file tree.

 Meanwhile, at the small scope of an individual programming system *process*, the manifestation of state and change will depend on the particular system itself.
 Yet because we know it is running as a Unix process, we can at least be assured that the lowest level of "state" will be split between core and files, and "change" will occur through the execution of machine instructions.

 ## The Interactive Paradigm
-We define the *interactive paradigm* as the programming model that emerges from a feeling of compute/storage abundance.
+We define the *interactive paradigm* as the programming model that emerges from conditions of compute/storage abundance.
 Such abundance frees us from having to start with the question "what purposes can computers currently cope with?" and instead ask "what are computers for?" with the answer being roughly equivalent to "anything".
 This paradigm relaxes or rejects the basic axioms of batch-mode programming:

-1. The point of a program is to simulate a piece of the world somehow useful to a human, free of the constraints of physical media substances.
+1. "Program Outputs Result" is rejected.
+The point of a program is to simulate a piece of the world somehow useful to a human, free of the constraints of physical media substances.
 Producing an output is but one of many such effects useful to humans.
-2. Compute and storage are (or will be^[This was the attitude at Xerox PARC summed up in the principle "design for the hardware of tomorrow".]) sufficiently abundant that we can use them generously in service of higher goals.
+2. "Resource Scarcity" is rejected.
+Compute and storage are (or will be^[This was the attitude at Xerox PARC summed up in the principle "design for the hardware of tomorrow".]) sufficiently abundant that we can use them generously in service of higher goals.
-3. Therefore, we can expect batch-mode tasks to complete instantaneously to the human eye.
+3. "Expect To Wait" is relaxed.
+We can expect batch-mode tasks to complete instantaneously to the human eye.
 For those that still take time, it is important to continue the rest of the simulation and keep it responsive.
-4. We do not know *a priori* and in full generality which data items we care about long-term, because the space of human purposes is large.
+4. "Few Items To Save" is rejected.
+We do not know *a priori* and in full generality which data items we care about long-term, because the space of human purposes is large.
 For some tasks, the journey is more important than the destination.^["Maybe the real result was the data we made along the way!"]

 And the consequences:

-1. We cannot *commit* on principle to saving some data and discarding or hiding other data; we persist everything by default and provide means to free up resources explicitly.
+1. Delete-by-default is invalidated: we cannot *commit* on principle to saving some data and discarding or hiding other data.
+We persist everything by default and provide means to free up resources explicitly.
 We reluctantly abstain from this only where necessary for performance, treating this as a temporary optimisation to relax in future.
 But we cannot decide for the user what they will be interested in.
-2. Code can simply create and manipulate data structures without the programmer needing to keep in mind what type of storage they live in---there is no Volatility Split.
+2. The Volatility Split is gone: code can simply create and manipulate data structures without the programmer needing to keep in mind what type of storage they live in.
-3. It ought to be possible to change the state or behaviour of the system directly, as opposed to changing some upstream specification and re-creating the system from that.
+3. Instead of Change By Re-creation, we have "Change by Changing".
+It ought to be possible to change the state or behaviour of the system directly, as opposed to changing some upstream specification and re-creating the system from that.
 This is important both for performance and for avoiding premature deletion of data.
-Instead of Change By Re-creation, we have "Change by Changing".
-4. It is no longer the case that a good program terminates quickly.
+4. Runtime-as-obstacle is invalidated: it is no longer the case that a good program terminates quickly.
 There may not even be any reason for it to terminate at all.

 This paradigm is embodied in systems like Lisp (which pre-dates Unix) and Smalltalk (which does not), both for different reasons.
 Lisp originated as a sort of "executable mathematics and logic" for AI research; it makes sense that such a tool had little need to import "batch-mode, industrial-scale computation" as its primary concept.
 Smalltalk, on the other hand, deliberately rejected this convention to serve its goal of shifting computing out of the industrial capability and into the personal.
 In neither do we find a mandatory separation between volatile and non-volatile storage, nor between "large objects" (files and processes) and "small objects" (variables and code.)
 Instead we find a graph of data structures, called "expressions" in Lisp and "objects" in Smalltalk.